 Using Rhythm and Tonal Improvisation to Learn a New Piece

-In this video, I help a student learn Reinagle’s Minuet No. 1 by guiding her through a series of fun and engaging improvisation activities.
+In this video, I help an 8-year old student learn Reinagle’s Minuet No. 1 by guiding her through a series of fun and engaging improvisation activities.

 Improvisation Lesson Activity Demo

 In this video, I walk a student through an activity that combines tonal patterns (using the D Minor Tonic & Dominant Melodic Cadence) and triple meter division rhythm patterns to improvise her own musical ideas.